succSeeded/ts-2025/colloc_questions/src/question2.typ

 - if $p$ is too small, then the correlation issue will not be solved,

-- if $p$ is too big, then the power of test decreases.
+- if $p$ is too big, the power of test decreases.

 How to choose $p$:

 1. $p approx root(3, T), space p approx sqrt(T)$.

-2. Test different $p$, choose $p$ which gives you the "best" regression: BIC, AIC, MQIC.
+2. Test different $p$, choose one that gives you the "best" regression: BIC, AIC, MQIC.

 Interpretation of ADF is exactly the same.